maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 Mediawiki theme
 ---------------

-IRC user ``ashley`` contributed a forward-port of the old Maemo mediawiki theme as an selectable theme on our wiki, `and you can preview it here
+IRC user ``ashley`` contributed a forward-port of the old Maemo mediawiki theme as a selectable theme on our wiki, `and you can preview it here
 <https://leste.maemo.org/index.php?title=Tor&useskin=maemo>`_.
 If you like the
 theme, you can make it the default from the preferences in mediawiki.
 See `issue
 #590 <https://github.com/maemo-leste/bugtracker/issues/590>`_ for some more